 Also of interest is that Virginia Beach has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Virginia Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Virginia Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Virginia Beach in 2010 was $32,269, which is upper middle income relative to Virginia, and wealthy relative to the rest of the US.
 This equates to an annual income of $129,076 for a family of four.
 However, Virginia Beach contains both very wealthy and poor people as well.